 John A. DeFrancisco was first elected to the New York State Senate in 1992.
-He has been re-elected by substantial margins in each of his following races.
+He has been re-elected by substantial margins in each of his subsequent races.

-Senator DeFrancisco currently serves as Chairman of the Senate Finance Committee, where he has been instrumental in delivering three fiscally-responsible, on-time state budgets.
-His position on this powerful committee allows him to play a significant role in reviewing the Governor's proposed budget and developing the Senate's priorities for the State Budget.
-Senator DeFrancisco has demonstrated his in-depth knowledge of the New York State budget and the budget process and is known for his ability to get to the core of an issue by his insightful questioning of witnesses at budget hearings.
+In July 2015, Senator DeFrancisco was named Deputy Majority Leader of the State Senate.
+He also has served as Chairman of the Senate Finance Committee and has been instrumental in delivering five fiscally-responsible, on-time State Budgets.
+His position on this powerful committee allowed him to play a significant role in reviewing the Governor's proposed budget and developing the Senate's priorities for the State Budget.
+Senator DeFrancisco has demonstrated his in-depth knowledge of the budget process and is known for his ability to get to the core of an issue by his insightful questioning of witnesses at public budget hearings.

-As Chairman of the Senate Judiciary Committee, from 2003 to 2008, Senator DeFrancisco advocated for reform in the way candidates for New York State Supreme Court Justice are nominated, as well as improvements to town and village courts.
-He continues as a member of the Judiciary Committee.
+As Chairman of the Senate Judiciary Committee, from 2003 to 2008, Senator DeFrancisco advocated for reforming the nomination process of New York State Supreme Court Justices, as well as improvements to town and village courts.
+Senator DeFrancisco continues to serve as a member of the Judiciary Committee.

-Senator DeFrancisco has worked with his Senate Republican colleagues on legislation to help reduce crime, reform welfare, make government more transparent, and to hold the line on state spending.
+Throughout his service in the New York State Legislature, Senator DeFrancisco has worked with his Senate Republican colleagues on legislation to help reduce crime, reform welfare, reduce taxes, create jobs, make government more transparent, and to hold the line on state spending.

-Senator DeFrancisco also has demonstrated his commitment to issues raised by his constituents.
+Senator DeFrancisco also has demonstrated a commitment to issues raised by his constituents.
 He has fought to protect property owners by advocating for laws that limit the use of eminent domain.
-He has worked tirelessly to retain and create good jobs by: helping to keep the doors to the Hutchings Psychiatric Center open when it was scheduled for closure, advancing the Central New York Biotechnology Research Center and the Syracuse Center for Excellence in Environmental Systems, and fighting to have the New York State Umbilical Cord Blood Bank Center built in Syracuse.
-Senator DeFrancisco also was instrumental in establishing Casey's Place, a state of the art, one of a kind, respite home in Onondaga County for children with severe multiple medical disabilities, and Ophelia's Place to help those with eating disorders.
+He has worked tirelessly to retain and create jobs by: helping to keep the Hutchings Psychiatric Center open when it was scheduled for closure, advancing the Central New York Biotechnology Research Center and the Syracuse Center for Excellence in Environmental Systems, and fighting to have the New York State Umbilical Cord Blood Bank Center built in the Syracuse area.
+Senator DeFrancisco also was instrumental in establishing Casey's Place, a one-of-a kind respite home in Onondaga County for children with severe medical disabilities, and Ophelia's Place, a center that helps individuals with eating disorders.

-Among Senator DeFrancisco's other accomplishments are: In 2006, Senator DeFrancisco sponsored the Bill Leaf-Brandi Woods bill, which increases penalties for certain vehicular crimes committed by those previously convicted of an alcohol or drug related driving while intoxicated or driving while ability impaired charge.
-The Senator also shepherded the Craig J. Todeschini bill through the Senate, which provides for increased penalties for drivers who flee police officers.
+Among Senator DeFrancisco's other accomplishments are: In 2006, Senator DeFrancisco sponsored the Bill Leaf-Brandi Woods bill to increase penalties for certain vehicular crimes committed by those previously convicted of a Driving While Intoxicated charge.
+The Senator also shepherded the Craig J. Todeschini bill through the Senate to increase penalties for drivers who flee police officers.
 Both bills were named after Central New Yorkers who lost their lives in 2006, and both were signed into law.

 A lifetime resident of Syracuse, Senator DeFrancisco attended Christian Brothers Academy.
-He graduated cum laude with a Bachelor of Science degree from Syracuse University's College of Engineering in 1968.
-While at SU, Senator DeFrancisco was Captain of the varsity baseball team and President of the American Institute of Industrial Engineers.
+In 1968, he graduated cum laude with a Bachelor of Science degree from Syracuse University's College of Engineering.
+While a student at SU, Senator DeFrancisco was Captain of the varsity baseball team and President of the American Institute of Industrial Engineers.
 Moreover, he received the Eastern College Athletic Conference and Syracuse University Manley Scholar athlete awards his senior year.
-He was also a member of Sigma Phi Epsilon social fraternity.
+He was also a member of Sigma Phi Epsilon.